connexcs/docs/getting-started-new.md

 You can authenticate either using IP to IP or User/Password.
 Below are the steps to add an SIP extension.

-1. Click on Authentication
+1. Click on Authentication.
-2. Click '+' under User / Password Authentication b
+2. Click '+' under User / Password Authentication.

 ![alt text][user-auth-1-new]

-3. Enter the username of your choice
+3. Enter the username of your choice.
-4. Enter the password
+4. Enter the password.
-5. Click Save
+5. Click Save.

 ![alt text][user-auth-new]